 We also recommend watching videos of interviews where feedback is given on how well the interviewee does, so it’s clear what a great case interview looks like in practice.

 CaseCoach’s Interview Prep Course contains 20+ video classes, the majority of which is dedicated to comprehensively walking you through all you need to know to ace your case interviews.
 The Interview Prep Course also provides 15 videos of former top consulting interviewers giving case interviews to former consultants.
 It also includes helpful feedback on how the candidate is performing and what areas can be improved upon.

 3. They develop key skills

-For candidates who don’t have a business or economics background, keeping an eye on the latest business news is also helpful in improving business acumen.
-Asking “How did the CEO make that decision?” each time a business update is released is a helpful way of building the ability to structure consulting cases.
+If you don’t have a business or economics background, keeping an eye on the latest business news can also be a helpful way to prepare for your case interview and improve your commercial acumen.
+Try asking yourself “How did the CEO make that decision?” each time you read a business update.

 4. They get good feedback

 Too many candidates waste time practicing cases and receiving feedback from people who don’t know what great looks like for case interviews

 The speed and ability to improve case solving skills are directly correlated with the quality of feedback received.
 It is important to practice with and to receive feedback from people who know what to look for.